 You may have used a global positioning system, or GPS, receiver on a Scout hike.
-GPS uses a series of geostationary satellites (satellites that remain over a fixed point on the earth) to precisely indicate your position in terms of latitude and longitude.
+GPS uses a series of geostationary satellites orbiting at an altitude of about 11,000 to precisely indicate your position in terms of latitude and longitude.